docmcfly/usertools/README.md

 has a new "Private user preferences" sheet.
 You can see but you can not change the private preference of the frontend user.

 You can only the flag "currently off duty".

-### The task: Send a newsletter

-This task sends a newsletter if you public a news.
-The task is not configure simple.

-* **Page id of the news storage** :: on this page (folder) are stored the news.
-* **Page id of the frontend users** :: this page (folder) contains the frontend users.
-* **Storage of the newsletter log** :: To prevent newsletters from being sent twice, data must be saved.
-This data is stored in the specified folder.
-* **Url the news show** :: This url refers to the news page.
-+ **Limitation of the characters in the news reminder email** :: is the maximal characters of the news in your newsletter mail.